morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

 *   It can potentially interfere with the CertBot script functionality (now or in the future) if there are permissions checks in place
 *   Any user on the system can now access the files

-> Private keys usually have the permissions of 600 (owner: read+write) for a reason.
+> Private keys usually have the permissions of 600 (owner: read+write), Certificates permissions of 700 (owner: read+write+execute) for a reason.
 They should only be accessible to the user and not anyone else, the same logic applies with the Let's Encrypt files.
 We want to keep the private stuff private and secure.
 >
 > *   :heavy_check_mark: It should be easy to setup
 > *   :heavy_check_mark: It should be easy to maintain